joverandout/Web-Based-Hale-Interpreter/README.md

 Compiled with warnings.
 ```
 This should open the website in your browser.
 If not you can navigate to the URL manually.

-## Disclosure

-The code in this git repository is the copyright of Joe Moore and distribution or use is not allowed without explicit permission and without giving full credit.
-Please see the LICENSE for a full and clear indication of what is allowed.

-Hale also uses code form the react-chess repository (https://github.com/TalhaAwan/react-chess) by Talha Awan (https://github.com/TalhaAwan) for the chess game.
-This is done in accordance to the LICENSE (https://github.com/TalhaAwan/react-chess/blob/master/LICENSE) due to the acknowledgment of use and inclusion of the license in the folder where code is used.

 ## Hale Grammar